rsksmart/devportal-1.0/kb/hardhat-project-on-rsk.md

 This is why we're using the `@nomiclabs/hardhat-waffle` plugin, which makes it easier to assert values from Ethereum.

 The next line `describe` is a Mocha function that allows you to organize your tests.
 It's not actually needed, but having your tests organized makes debugging them easier.
 All Mocha functions are available in the global scope. `describe` receives the name of a section of your test suite, and a callback.
 The callback must define the tests of that section.
 This callback can't be an async function.
-Mocha has four functions that let you hook into the test runner's lifecyle.
+Mocha has four functions that let you hook into the test runner's lifecycle.
 These are: `before`, `beforeEach`, `after`, `afterEach`.

-They're very useful to setup the environment for tests, and to clean it up after they run.
-A common pattern is to declare some variables, and assign them in the`before` and `beforeEach` callbacks.`beforeEach` will run before each test, re-deploying the contract every time.
+They're very useful to set up the environment for tests and to clean it up after they run.
+A common pattern is to declare some variables, and assign them in the `before` and `beforeEach` callbacks.`beforeEach` will run before each test, re-deploying the contract every time.
 It receives a callback, which can be async.

-The lines `Token = await ethers.getContractFactory("Token");` and `[owner, addr1, addr2, ...addrs] = await ethers.getSigners();`,  get's the ContractFactory and Signers.
+The lines `Token = await ethers.getContractFactory("Token");` and `[owner, addr1, addr2, ...addrs] = await ethers.getSigners();`,  gets the ContractFactory and Signers.

 To deploy our contract, we just have to call Token.deploy() and await for it to be deployed(), which happens once its transaction has been mined.